dakshsethi/vBOT/README.md

   This produces following output
   [![update command][update-command]]()
-  The URLs and sha are just for the reference of understanding as multiple back-to-back API calls are fired just to commit and open up a PR in the `fix` branch.
+  The URLs and sha are just for the reference of understanding as multiple back-to-back API calls are fired just to commit and open up a PR in the `vbot-fix` branch.

   This can be checked in the Repo Pull page too:
   [![Pull Request][PR]]()